Abeona Therapeutics Inc. [ABEO] – The key to winning is to focus on the bigger picture

-Abeona Therapeutics Inc. [ABEO] took an upward turn with a change of 10.88%, trading at the price of $3.52 during the trading session on Thursday.
+Abeona Therapeutics Inc. [ABEO] took an upward turn with a change of -4.19%, trading at the price of $3.88 during the trading session on Thursday.
 The price movement in correlation with percentage of the mentioned increase can allow a valuable insight to investors.
-During the last trading session 1.39 million shares changed hands being bought and sold, while Abeona Therapeutics Inc. shares have an average trading volume of 1.71M shares for that time period.
-ABEO monthly volatility recorded 8.78%, in the meanwhile having share price volatility for the week set at 11.93%.
-PS value for ABEO stocks is 515.57 with PB recorded at 1.64.
+During the last trading session 817816 shares changed hands being bought and sold, while Abeona Therapeutics Inc. shares have an average trading volume of 1.91M shares for that time period.
+ABEO monthly volatility recorded 9.94%, in the meanwhile having share price volatility for the week set at 12.70%.
+PS value for ABEO stocks is 670.76 with PB recorded at 2.10.

 Abeona Therapeutics Inc. [NASDAQ:ABEO]: Analyst Rating and Earnings

-Keep on the lookout for this organization’s next scheduled financial results, which are expected to be made public on Mon 16 Mar (In 27 Days).
+Keep on the lookout for this organization’s next scheduled financial results, which are expected to be made public on 03/10/2020.

 Fundamental Analysis of Abeona Therapeutics Inc. [ABEO]